datanav/docs/overview.rst

        ]}
   ]

-As you you can see, the JSON files all contain arrays of objects, aka :doc:`entities <entitymodel>`.
+As you can see, the JSON files all contain arrays of objects, aka :doc:`entities <entitymodel>`.

 Install the ``sesam`` command line tool
 =======================================